kat-onyx/KatChat/README.md

 - jQuery/ajax used for backend calls.
 - Javascript, React and Redux used for front end rendering.
 - HTML for website structure.
-- CSS/SCSS used for styling
+- CSS/SCSS used for styling.

 ## Noteworthy Features